Brazilians Queue For Precious Water As Flood Damage Intensifies - UrduPoint

 Individuals and businesses with wells were doing what they could to help.

-Alvorada resident Benildo Carvalho, 48, was one of them -- filling neighbors' bottles with a hose as a line of people started to form outside his house.
+Alvorada resident Benildo Carvalho, 48, was one of them -- filling neighbors' bottles with a hose as a line of people formed outside his house.

-"It's a matter of solidarity," he told AFP.
-"You cannot deny people water.

 Only two of Porto Alegre's six water treatment plants were functioning, the mayor's office said, and hospitals and shelters were being supplied by tankers.